-Elizabeth D. AlvarezChief of Election Litigation & Immigration Division
+Elizabeth D. AlvarezChief of Election Litigation & Civil Litigation Division

 “A law degree is like a superpower.
 You have to use it responsibly.”